brenocq/N-AxisRoboticArmControl/README.md

 ## Future work
 - Avoid obstacles
-- Set the axis of freedom of each joint to look more like real robotic arms
 - Calculate current position with joint angles
 - User interface to move the ball and change arm parameters
 - Web application